simplyrangel/crypto-publish0x/2022-01-post-1/readme.md

 **Analysis steps:**
 1. Run `generate-dispersions.py` to generate and plot rebase rewards rate dispersions based on OIP-63.
 The dispersions are saved to `bin/rebase-rate-estimates.csv`.
-2. Run `ohm-accrual.py` to model the Ohm accrued throughout 2022, and calculate the break even price at every rebase event based on a 1-Ohm purchased 2022-01-09.
+2. Run `ohm-accrual.py` to model the Ohm accrued throughout 2022 using `bin/rebase-rate-estimates.csv`.
+The break-even price at each rebase event is calculated based on a 1-Ohm purchased 2022-01-09.